hannyA/Kwikcy/README.md

 The app includes the ability to search for users by name or by people in their address book.
 Receive notifications of new friend requests and screentshot notificiation.

-# History
-Kwikcy was first built using iOS 5 and continued being over the years until 2014, when iOS 8 came out (I think it's time to call it quits).

 #Libraries/Frameworks
 AWS Mobile Framework including AWS TokenVendingMachine that I altered to use DynamoDB instead of SimpleDB.